pingidentity/pingidentity-devops-getting-started/docs/deployment/deployFullK8s.md

 In some cases, a single-node cluster is insufficient for more complex testing scenarios.
 If you do not have access to a managed Kubernetes cluster and want something more similar to what you would find in a production environment, this guide can help.

-This document describes deploying a multi-node cluster using the [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm//) utility, running under virtual machines.
+This document describes deploying a multi-node cluster using scripts and [ansible](NEED URL TO ANSIBLE) along with the [kubeadm](https://kubernetes.io/docs/reference/setup-tools/kubeadm//) utility, running under virtual machines.
 When completed, the cluster will consist of:

 - 3 nodes, a master with two worker nodes (to conserve resources, the master will also be configured to run workloads)
 - Kubernetes 1.26.2 using the **containerd** runtime (no Docker installed)